prateeksharma21/Face-Expression-Recognizer/README.md

 Face Expression Recognizer is a Application which takes a video stream as input and plot the Emotion of the Person in images.
 This application is built using Keras and Flask for deployment.
 The Model achieves an accuracy of 77% with 100 epochs of training.
 The batch size used is 64.

 ## Dataset :
-The Dataset used for Training the model is from [fer2013](https://www.kaggle.com/deadskull7/fer2013) which consist of 35886 images of seven univerasl emotions( *ANGER, DISGUST, FEAR, HAPPY, NEUTRAL, SAD, SURPRISE*).
-The Dataset is divided in 80% training images and 10% testing images.
+The Dataset used for Training the model is from [fer2013](https://www.kaggle.com/deadskull7/fer2013) which consist of 35886 images of seven universal emotions( **Anger, Disgust, Fear, Happy, Neutral, Sad, Surprise**).
+The Dataset is divided in 80% training images and 20% testing images.
 The images are 40x40 **Grayscale** images.

 Some images in dataset are following:
 <p>